econibear/RNA-sequencing-alignment/README.md

 Prior to analysing RNA-sequencing data, you need to pre process the data.
 This entails:

 <ol>
-  <li>Trimming off adapter sequences and removing low quality reads <i>(Trim Galore!)</i></li>
+  <li>Quality and adapter trimming <i>(Trim Galore!)</i></li>
   <li>QC-ing the results <i>(FastQC & MultiQC)</i></li>
-  <li>Aligning the reads to a genome <i>(STAR Align)</i></li>
+  <li>Aligning to a genome <i>(STAR Align)</i></li>
   <li> Creating a read count matrix <i>(DESeq2 - Feature Counts)</i></li>
 </ol>

-After pre processing, normalisation and multiple QC steps occurs before the generation of differentially expressed gene (DEG) lists
+After pre processing, normalisation and multiple QC steps occurs before the generation of differentially expressed gene (DEG) lists.

 <h2> Trim Galore! </h2>

 <a href="https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md">User guide</a> for Trim Galore!
+This removes adapter sequences as well as low quality reads.

-<h2> FastQC </h2>
+<h2> FastQC & MultiQC</h2>

 <a href="https://www.bioinformatics.babraham.ac.uk/projects/fastqc/">FastQC</a> is a tool for quality controlling high throughput sequence data.
 It gives you a html and txt file report for each sample.
-If you have lots of samples, use MultiQC to combine them all together in an easy to look format.
+If you have lots of samples, use <a href="https://multiqc.info/">MultiQC</a> to combine them all together in an easy to see format.

 <code> module load multiqc </code> <br>
 <code> source activate multiqc </code> <br>